 As is common business practice for home owners’ associations, signs, flags and banners, in general, are discouraged in the Aquia Harbour Subdivision.

 (1) Outdoor signs, flags, banners and displays of any nature, will not be placed within the Aquia Harbour Subdivision without prior approval, except as indicated in subparagraphs below.
 Additionally, sign permits must be obtained from Stafford County, as applicable.
 A copy of the Stafford County Zoning Ordinance, which contains specific sign permit information, may be obtained from Stafford County and its official website – https://staffordcountyva.gov/.
 Any violation of this policy will result in AHPOA and/or Legal Compliance Committee action.

-(2) Flags, Banners and Displays (displays include any outdoor display of any kind) – The following properly displayed flags, banners and displays are permitted without approval: American Flags, U.S. Military Service Flags, Holiday Flags, Garden/Nature Flags, Sports Team, School & College Flags.
+(2) Flags, Banners and Displays (displays include any outdoor display of any kind) – The following properly displayed flags, banners and displays are permitted without approval: U.S. American Flags (including U.S. American Historical Flags), U.S. Military Service Flags, Official Country Flags, Holiday Flags, Garden/Nature Flags, Sports Team, School & College Flags and security signs.